docker/docs/compose/install.md

 have Docker Engine installed either locally or remote, depending on your setup.

 - On desktop systems like Docker for Mac and Windows, Docker Compose is included as part of those desktop installs.
-Skip down to [Install Compose on Linux systems](#install-compose-on-linux-systems).
+Skip down to [Install Compose on Mac or Windows systems](#install-compose-on-mac-or-windows-systems).

 - On Linux systems, first install the [Docker](/engine/installation/index.md#server){: target="_blank" class="_"}